 \subsection{Model Evaluation}

-To evaluate how well sector-level reporting models represent actual end-user device energy, we implemented both the Digst and DIMPACT formulations.
+To evaluate how accurate and precise sector-level reporting models represent actual end-user device energy, we implemented both the Digst and DIMPACT formulations.
 In both frameworks, energy use is estimated as constant device power multiplied by interaction duration (\(E_\mathrm{model} = P_\mathrm{avg} \times t\)).

-Digst uses~\cite[Table~1 ]{digst} a composite averaging over laptops (22~W), tower desktops (87~W), all-in-one PCs (81~W), and monitors (31~W) to derive an overall mean user-PC power of approximately 68.5~W, i.e., the average power ratings reported by Urban et~al.~\cite{urban2017}.
-However, since we focus on laptops, we have extracted the laptop power of 22~W. In comparison, DIMPACT have in the case of browser-based services chosen a lower constant of 15~W for web-browsing scenarios~\cite{dimpact,DIMPACTtool2022}, i.e., Urban's power ratings without workload adjustment~\cite{urban2017}.
-We will use these constants (22W and 15W) to evaluating energy models in Section~\ref{sec:rq1}.
+While Digst in general uses~\cite[Table~1 ]{digst} a composite averaging over laptops (22~W), tower desktops (87~W), all-in-one PCs (81~W), and monitors (31~W) as the constant device power\footnote{The workload adjusted average power ratings by Urban et~al.~\cite{urban2017}.} we have extracted the laptop power of 22~W and use this as comparison for our experiment.
+In comparison, DIMPACT have chosen the lower constant 15~W for web-browsing scenarios~\cite{dimpact,DIMPACTtool2022}\footnote{The power ratings by Urban et~al.~\cite{urban2017} without workload adjustment.}.
+We will use these constant device powers (22W and 15W) when evaluating energy models.